daiearth22/test/engineering/career-development/index.html.md

 ### Trying the Management Track

 It's important that people interested in the management track have opportunities to try it out prior to committing themselves.
 Managers can provide multiple opportunities to Senior and Staff Developers who want to consider moving into an available or upcoming manager role.
-Examples include delivering an functional group update (FGU/index.html.md), acting as the hiring manager for an intern position, or running a series of demo meetings for an important deliverable.
+Examples include delivering an functional group update (FGU), acting as the hiring manager for an intern position, or running a series of demo meetings for an important deliverable.
 These occasions for trying out management functions are useful and can provide good coaching opportunities for the individual looking to move to management.
 Some developers may find through these experiences that they are better suited to remain on the technical path, and this gives them the ability to decide before investing a significant amount of time in the transition.

 In order to facilitate this transition, we recommend any person moving from an Individual Contributor role to a Management role work with their manager to